sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/dtr-new-repo-2.jpg)

-In a production environment you would link UCP to your existing enterprise auth store - using LDAP or Active Directory.
-UCP can also manage its own users, and in DTR you can create users and teams.
+In a production environment you would link UCP to your existing enterprise credential store - using LDAP or Active Directory.
+UCP can also manage its own users, and in DTR you can create users and teams which are then available in UCP.

 Click on the plus sign in the _Teams_ list and add a new team called `ci`: